You may be familiar with the popular saying: “Your focus creates your reality.” Variations include:

 Can I corroborate this with an experience from my own life?

 Look around you right now, wherever you are, and count how many red-colored objects you see in your field of vision.
 Any shade of red works.
-Go ahead and stop reading right now, look around you, and count how many red things you can find.
+Go ahead and stop reading right now, look around you, and count how many red things you see.
 I’ll wait…

 Are you done?
-How many red-colored items did you count?
-I bet you saw way more than you had previously noticed before you did this exercise.
+How many red items did you count?
+I bet you saw far more than you had previously noticed before this exercise.

 It’s not that those red-colored items weren’t there before.
-It’s that you didn’t see them because your brain wasn’t focused on looking for them.
+It’s that you didn’t see them because your brain wasn’t looking for them.

 Why You Should Write Down Your Goals

-By clarifying your goals and writing them down, you are essentially telling your brain what to pay attention to.
-You are giving it the clear direction: “This is important!”
-The result of doing this is that you will be more attuned to the things in your environment that are relevant to your goals.
+By writing down what you want to accomplish, you're effectively telling your brain what to pay attention to.
+You're saying: “This is important!”
+The result is that you'll be more aware of opportunities in your environment that are relevant to your goals.
+You'll also be more likely to act on those opportunities.

 The Science Behind The Saying